by Viktor Vogman, Power Conversion Consulting, Olympia, Wash, How2Power Today, Jun 15 2018

 Focus:

-Sensor calibration can be implemented with copper traces used for current sensing of system
+Sensor calibration can be implemented with copper traces used for current sensing of

 loads (such as CPU, memory, hard drives, etc.) in a power distribution network.
 However,